All Episodes

 We'll get to that in just a second.

-Because, you know, Levin, their Levin just threw Dingy Harry under the bus here.
+Because, you know, Levin, their Levin, just threw Dingy Harry under the bus here.

-What even personal position?
+What do you mean, personal position?

 I never got the impression that Dingy Harry's position was a personal position.

-Uh you said the Democrats are not going to cut off funding.
+You said the Democrats are not going to cut off funding.

 We're going to fund the troops we always have.

-Why they why he just said they're going to take the pork out of it.
+He just said they're going to take the pork out of it.

-Do you hear that?
+Would you hear that?

 That's what Carl Levin said.